Rental Property Problems after Disaster

 You have the right to reduce your rent in proportion to the damage to the unit.
 If your apartment is unlivable, you can move out.
 In either case, you should send a certified letter to your landlord telling them of your actions.
 Please contact an attorney for more information on what you can do based on your situation.

-Unfortunately, your landlord is not responsible for loss or damage to your personal belongings.
-Landlords are only responsible for the housing unit itself, not your possessions inside the unit – unless your lease says otherwise.
+Generally, your landlord is not responsible for loss or damage to your personal belongings.
+In most cases, landlords are only responsible for the housing unit itself– unless your lease says otherwise.
+Damages for destroyed possessions within your unit may only be recoverable if the landlord’s negligent behavior contributed to your losses.

 If you had renter’s insurance at the time of the disaster, contact your insurance company.
+It is also advisable to determine whether your housing is in a flood zone prior to moving into the apartment or house.
+If your unit is in a flood zone and you do not obtain flood insurance, and you suffer losses as a result of flooding, then you might not be eligible to recover from FEMA for your losses.
 If your situation is desperate, make sure you describe your situation to the insurance company.
 If the insurance company agrees to cover your loss, you can ask for an advance payment to cover part of your loss.

 If you did not have renter’s insurance, ask if your landlord had insurance to cover your belongings.
 If your losses are not covered by any insurance policy, you may be able to get Individual and Household Program (IHP) money from FEMA to replace necessary items of personal property such as clothing, household items, furnishings and appliances.
 You may apply for these benefits through FEMA at 1-800-621-3362 (hearing/speech impaired 1-800-427-5593) or online at www.disasterassistance.gov.